 In September 2019, for the first time since 1982, the world’s best cyclists came to Yorkshire for the UCI Road World Championships.
 This major international event included a range of men’s and women’s races, across age groups and will include for the first-time, paracycling.
 Yorkshire aimed to deliver the most inclusive, innovative and inspiring Road World Championships in the history of the UCI.

 Dedicated cycling facilities provide safe, traffic-free environments for any cyclist of any ability to participate, train, compete and - most importantly - have fun whilst riding a bike.
-And since 2018, British Cycling has been working closely with Sport England and the Department for Culture, Media and Sport (DCMS) to develop dedicated cycling facilities to provide safe, traffic-free environments which meed local demand, making use of a £15 million investment programme called Places to Ride.
+And since 2018, British Cycling has been working closely with Sport England and the Department for Culture, Media and Sport (DCMS) to develop dedicated cycling facilities to provide safe, traffic-free environments which meet local demand, making use of a £15 million investment programme called Places to Ride.

-Now closed to applications, the funding was available to any organisation developing cycling activity in their community and was invested in a wide range of projects from equipment packages to activate local spaces, improvements to existing facilities, through to brand new cycling facilities.
+Funding was available to any organisation developing cycling activity in their community and was invested in a wide range of projects from equipment packages to activate local spaces, improvements to existing facilities, through to brand new cycling facilities.